Carbon Monoxide Safety

 Whenever combustion takes place without sufficient oxygen, carbon monoxide is produced.
 Since less fresh air is entering homes today due to conservation measures, it's doubly important to be alert to the dangers of improper venting.

 Carbon monoxide isn't in natural gas.
 It can be produced if natural gas doesn't burn and vent properly.
 Carbon monoxide is also produced whenever any fuel such as gas, oil, kerosene, wood, or charcoal is burned.
 This can happen if your gas appliance or fuel-burning device isn't properly maintained or adjusted.
-If appliances that burn fuel are maintained and used properly, the amount of CO produced is usually not hazardous.
 Other CO sources include vehicle exhaust, blocked chimney flues, fuel-burning cooking appliances used improperly for heating purposes, and charcoal grills used in the home, tent, camper, garage or other unventilated area.

 Symptoms of Carbon Monoxide Poisoning